Last Updated: November 2, 2020

 For your convenience, our Services may contain links to other Web sites, products, or services that we do not own or operate.
 If you choose to visit or use any third-party products or services, please be aware that this policy will not apply to your activities or any information you disclose while using third-party products or services or otherwise interacting with third parties.

-*Children * Children’s safety is important to us, and we encourage parents and guardians to take an active interest in the online activities of their children.
-We do not knowingly collect personal information from children under the age of 13 without obtaining parental consent.
+Children’s safety is important to us, and we encourage parents and guardians to take an active interest in the online activities of their children.
+Pathable, Inc. Websites and Services are not designed for use by children under the age of 16.
+As such, this Website is not directed at children under the age of 16 nor do we knowingly collect personal information from children under the age of 16 without obtaining parental consent.

 Correcting and Updating Your Information